ADRE9/amlajan-server_quart/Readme.md

     IF "role"=="provider" , then
     -request : {
-        "name":"",
-        "contact_number":"",
+        "uid":"",
+        "displayName":"",
+        "phoneNumber":"",
         "email":"",
         "address":"",
         "incentive":"",
         "lat":    ,
-        "long":
+        "long":  ,
+        "photoURL":
     }

     if "role"=="patient",then

     -request : {
         "name":"",
+        "uid":""
     }

     -response :  returns the newly created user object

-[POST] /checkUserExists/{<string:email>}
+[GET] /checkUserExists

-    -parameter : pass the email of the user
-    -response : if exists returns the user object otherwise redirect to the "ROLE" page
+    -parameter :  uid(pass the uid of the provider as a header) -response : if exists returns the user object otherwise redirect to the "ROLE" page